CMS0729/CEG2410/Projects/Project2/README.md

     - Line added to `/etc/exports`:
         - "/mnt/NFS Server" 52.5.187.202(rw,sync,no_subtree_check)
     - Reasoning for options:
+        - "rw"
-        - "rw" I choose this option because it allows both read and write requests on this NFS volume.
-The default is to disallow any request which changes the filesystem..
+            - I choose this option because it allows both read and write requests on this NFS volume.
+The default is to disallow any request which changes the filesystem.
         - "sync" This option means that all changes to the according filesystem are immediately flushed to disk.
         - "no_subtree_checking" This option disables subtree checking, which has mild security implications, but can improve reliability.
 6. Enable your `nfs` share